 Our algorithm can accommodate both feature-based or dense optical flow techniques.
-We used Large Displacement Optical Flow in our examples.
-It is a computationally expensive dense optical flow technique, but produces very low reconstruction errors.
-On the other hand, we also experimented with fast but less accurate Kanade-Lucas-Tomasi (KLT) feature tracker.
+We used Large Displacement Optical Flow in our examples which is a dense flow technique and produces considerably accurate optical flow although computationally expensive.
+This in turn produces very low reconstruction errors.
+On the other hand, we also experimented with fast but less accurate Kanade-Lucas-Tomasi (KLT) feature tracker, a sparse optical flow technique.
 The results are documented in Sec.
 III.

-4) Generating Body Map: As we discussed earlier, we use a body map $M_t$ to reconstruct 3D skin in the physical space.
-To generate this map at t, we project the body mesh $\tilde{x}t$ on the image $I_t$ using P (cf., Eq.
-2) to obtain $\tilde{u}t$ . $M_t$ maps $\tilde{u}t$ to 3D mesh points $\tilde{x}t$ , and it is an inverse of the projective transformation P. We use Matlab's implementation of natural neighbor interpolation [22] to generate $M_t$ using these points.
-Using this mapping, we can estimate 3D location corresponding to other query points $\tilde{u}$ .
-Instead of using natural neighbor interpolation we can also use linear interpolation techniques, which are faster but result in higher interpolation errors.

-5) 3D Reconstruction.: Now, using $M_t$ we could, in theory, reconstruct the 3D skin position as $x_t = M_t(u_t)$ .
+- 4) Generating Body Map: As we discussed earlier, we use a body map M_t to reconstruct 3D skin in the physical space.
+To generate this map at t, we project the body mesh \tilde{x}t on the image I_t to obtain \tilde{u}t .
+This provides the inverse at mesh points.
+We use Matlab's implementation of natural neighbor interpolation [23] to generate M_t using this points.
+Using this mapping, we can estimate 3D location corresponding to other query points \tilde{u} .
+Instead of using natural neighbor interpolation we can also use linear interpolation, which is faster but results in high interpolation error. - 5) 3D Reconstruction.: Now, using M_t we could, in theory, reconstruct the 3D skin position as $x_t = M_t(u_t)$.
 However this did not give the best results.
 Recall that the real skin mesh is not aligned with the body mesh.
 So the reconstructed skin point may not lie exactly on the body surface.
 To correct this, we also reproject reconstructed skin points onto the image and try to keep their locations in image coordinates close to that of the corresponding tracked skin points.
 This is implemented as an optimization that weights the two terms:

 The first term corresponds to minimizing the reprojection error, while the second term keeps the 3D reconstructed point close to the approximated body surface.
 We solve the optimization problem using a nonlinear Quasi-Newton solver in Matlab.
-For a given tracking system, we estimated $\lambda$ by cross validating across a few set of examples.
-This value of $\lambda$ is subsequently used for other data obtained from the same tracking system, and we obtained similar high quality results.
-For both face tracking and hand tracking examples we estimated $\lambda = 0.1$ .
+For a given tracking system, we estimated λ by cross validating across a few set of examples.
+This value of λ is subsequently used for other data obtained from the same tracking system, and we obtained similar high quality results.
+For both face tracking and hand tracking examples we estimated $\lambda=0.1.$